department-of-veterans-affairs/gibct-data-service/README.md

 - `bundle exec rake lint` - Run the full suite of linters on the codebase.
 - `bundle exec guard` - Runs the guard test server that reruns your tests after files are saved.
 Useful for TDD!
 - `bundle exec rake security` - Run the suite of security scanners on the codebase.
-- `bundle exec rake ci` - Run all build steps performed in Travis CI.
+- `bundle exec rake ci` - Runs the continuous integration scripts which includes linters, security scanners, tests, and code coverage
 - `bundle exec rspec spec/path/to/spec` - Run a specific spec

 ## Pre-Setup Configuration